-7 stunning discoveries about Saturn from the Cassini mission
+9 stunning discoveries about Saturn from the Cassini mission

 A shot of Saturn taken by Cassini on April 25, 2016.
 (Photo: NASA)

-While Cassini could technically continue to monitor Saturn for many years to come, the spacecraft is running low on rocket fuel.
-If it were to run out, scientists would no longer be able to control its orbit.
-Left unchecked, there's a real possibility the spacecraft could collide with one of two moons around Saturn thought to possibly contain life.
-To prevent contamination by any hardy Earth-borne microbes that may be lurking on Cassini, NASA is saying goodbye in dramatic fashion.
+While Cassini could have technically continued to monitor Saturn for many years to come, the spacecraft was running low on rocket fuel.
+If it were to run out, scientists would have been no longer able to control its orbit.
+Left unchecked, there was a real possibility the spacecraft could have collided with one of two moons around Saturn thought to possibly contain life.
+To prevent contamination by any hardy Earth-borne microbes that may be lurking on Cassini, NASA said goodbye in dramatic fashion.

 "It’s inspiring, adventurous and romantic — a fitting end to this thrilling story of discovery," NASA writes.
+So thrilling, in fact, they created this animated video that "tells the story of Cassini's final, daring assignment and looks back at what the mission has accomplished."

 Below are just a few of the incredible discoveries Cassini has made over the course of its mission.